Mc-Zen/tidy/src/utilities.typ

-/// Evaluate a docstring description (i.e., a function or parameter description)
+/// Evaluate a doc-comment description (i.e., a function or parameter description)
 /// while processing cross-references (@@...) and providing the scope to the
 /// evaluation context.
 #let eval-docstring(

-  /// Docstring to evaluate. -> str
+  /// Doc-comment to evaluate. -> str
   docstring,

   /// Object holding information for cross-reference processing and evaluation scope.